Feminism has gained momentum in recent years as a movement with more visibility and a modern cause to fight for.

 Globally, women have felt the pressure of the patriarchy, as the USA ushered in a new presidential era headed up by a man who advocates grabbing women by their genitals.

-In Ireland, women are still fighting to obtain body autonomy, as the 8th Amendment to the constitution remains which deprives women of their rights to make decisions about their own reproductive organs, as well as petitioning for more transparency on the gender wage gap issue.
+In Ireland, women have just won the right to obtain body autonomy, as the 8th Amendment to the constitution which deprives women of their rights to make decisions about their own reproductive organs has just been repealed, as well as petitioning for more transparency on the gender wage gap issue.

 It seems that the increased popularity of feminism has led to an attempt to sell the social movement, with companies and brands attempting to capitalise on the notion of female empowerment and making a buck on what they see as a passing trend of woke women.